 What is scrub typhus?

-Scrub typhus is a disease caused by infection from rickettsia-like bacteria, Orientia tsutsugamushi.
+Scrub typhus is a disease caused by infection from the Rickettsia bacteria, Orientia tsutsugamushi.

 Humans are infected via the bite of an infected chigger — the larval form of the trombiculid mite of the genus Leptotrombidium.